grafana/tempo/docs/sources/tempo/api_docs/metrics-summary.md

 # Metrics summary API

 {{< admonition type="warning" >}}
 The metrics summary API is deprecated as of Tempo 2.7.
-Features powered by the metrics summary API, like Aggregate by table, are also deprecated in Grafana Cloud and Grafana 11.3 and later.
+Features powered by the metrics summary API, like the [Aggregate by table](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/query-editor/traceql-search/#optional-use-aggregate-by), are also deprecated in Grafana Cloud and Grafana 11.3 and later.
 It will be removed in a future release.
 {{% /admonition %}}